dslp/dslp-repo-template/README.md

 ## Get started.

 The only manual step required is that you have to manually create the labels.
 The label names, descriptions, and color codes can be found in the [.github/labels.yaml](/.github/labels.yaml) file.
 For more information on creating labels, review the GitHub docs [here](https://help.github.com/en/github/managing-your-work-on-github/creating-a-label).

+## Contributing

+Issues and suggestions for this template repo should be opened in the main [dslp repo](https://github.com/MicrosoftDSST/dslp/issues).